-Via - Southern Overland, Mail" neloni;
+Via - Southern Overland Mail" issoni

-An 1857-60 cover from Sonoma, CA to St. Louis that is endorsed "Via Southern Overland Mail" and franked with a 3° stamp that paid the under 3,000 mile rate.
-However, a postal clerk marked the cover "Due 7" in order to make up the rest of the 10° rate for over 3,000 miles.
-That marking was crossed out by a subsequent clerk who recognized that although the cover had crossed the Rocky Mountains and, indeed, more than half of the country, it still had traveled less than 3,000 miles.
-Therefore, this is an unusual example of the scarce 3° "over the mountains" rate.
-Ex Arnold and Risvold.
+An 1857-60 cover from Sonoma, CA to St. Louis that is endorsed "Via Southern Overland Mail" and franked with a 3¢ stamp that paid the under 3,000 mile rate.
+However, a postal clerk marked the cover "Due 7" in order to make up the rest of the 10¢ rate for over 3,000 miles.
+That marking was crossed out by a subsequent clerk who recognized that although the cover had crossed the Rocky Mountains-and, indeed, more than half of the country-it still had traveled less than 3,000 miles.